RobertSuttonProjects/WebDev_Projects/README.md

         -Database for games and user accounts
         -AJAX
 # Media-Verse
+## -Discription
     Movie, Tv Show, Video Game all in one catalog app that allows users to search, discover, and find streaming/stores that the media item is on
+## -Skills Used
+    TMDb API, fetch, Jquery, HTML, CSS, JavaScript, PHP, and more :)

+# If You Made It This Far
+## Thank You
+    From the bottom of my heart, thank you for reading into my coding adventure so far